rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 This command is run to remove `rhel1` from the satellite server so that we can register it again to show REX pull mode is automatically enabled.

->[!NOTE]
->If you are still tailing the yggdrasild log, type ctrl-c to quit.

 Register rhel1 to verify automatic configuration of REX pull mode
 ===